 - Finely ground almonds

 - Finely ground sea salt

-All the above can be mixed with little water (or virgin olive or grapeseed oil) to form a paste.
-Whenever you are ready to exfoliate, dip your fingers or exfoliating tool or brush into the paste and rub on your face.
+To form a paste, all the above can be mixed with little water (or virgin olive or grapeseed oil).
+Whenever you are ready to exfoliate, dip your fingers or exfoliating tool or brush into the paste and rub it on your face.
 You can use a circular motion to rub it gently.
 By doing this, you will help your skin remove dead skin cells.
 After a while, you can rinse it off with lukewarm water.